 The proposal to redevelop the site for uses other than industrial or conventional employment uses is contrary to policy.
-However, it has been accepted that this site is unlikely to contribute towards existing employment lad in the borough.
+However, it has been accepted that this site is unlikely to contribute towards existing employment land in the borough.
 The Council's own evidence weighs against any argument for retention of this site for employment land and this is supported by the fact that the site is assessed as being a suitable brownfield site for housing within the urban potential study and therefore the principle of losing this site for employment purposes has already been factored in.

 The applicant has demonstrated that there are no sequentially preferable sites for this out of centre retail proposal.
-It is concluded that the impact of the proposal on the vitality and viability of Macclesfield town centre will be adverse but not significant adverse even in the worst case cumulative impact scenario given that the town centre remains vital and viable.
-Given that the likely occupiers of the three largest units are known, the Council has a better understanding of the proposal and its likely impact on the town centre.
-There is unlikely to be an impact on investment in the town centre in terms of competition for the same occupiers as 2 of the operators (Range and Dunelm) do not have town centre formats.
-Sports Direct are the third know operator and already occupy a unit in Macclesfield on the edge of the town centre.
-Subject to conditions limiting the goods for sale form 3 of the largest units, the adverse impact has to be balanced against the benefits of the proposal such as regeneration of a derelict site and considered with all other material considerations such as compliance with the development plan in a planning balance exercise.
+It is concluded that the impact of the proposal on the vitality and viability of Macclesfield town centre will be adverse but not significant adverse even in the worst case cumulative impact scenario.
+With examples of the likely 'out-of-centre' retailers that could occupy the proposed units, the Council has a better understanding of the proposal and its likely impact on the town centre.
+Subject to conditions limiting the goods for sale, the adverse impact has to be balanced against the benefits of the proposal such as regeneration of a derelict site and considered with all other material considerations such as compliance with the development plan in a planning balance exercise.